AGAuffret/HistMapR/README.md

 ## Contributors and maintenance

-This package was created by <a href="mailto:alistair.auffret@natgeo.su.se">Alistair Auffret</a> and Adam Kimberley.
+This package was created by <a href="mailto:alistair.auffret@slu.se">Alistair Auffret</a> and Adam Kimberley.
 It's our first package and first time on GitHub, so help and suggestions are welcome.

 ## References